KevinVincentAls/BilsynAPI-Python-Flask/README.md

 # BilsynAPI-Python-Flask
 A web application using the bilsyn API to fetch information about danish license plates.
 Displayed on a bootstrap html page.
-Updated to newest version with watchtowerr
+The application is automaticly updated to the newest version with watchtowerr

 Can be run with:
 ```